evaherbst/MyoGenerator/README.md

 #  MyoGenerator Blender Add-On
 Blender add-on to create volumetric muscles
-*created by Eva c.
-Herbst and Niccolo Fioritti*
+*created by Eva C. Herbst and Niccolo Fioritti*
 Note that this add-on has been tested and works on v.
 2.91.0 - 2.93.0 of Blender.
 Older or newer versions may break the code.

 ## Output of Add-On